Swarovski’s ELs were the best

 then?
 Just one that I could find – a touch of veiling flare under a very bright

 sky.
-Otherwise stray light and ghosting resistance are state of the art too.
+Otherwise stray light and ghosting resistance are

-So they’re a peerless birding
+So they’re a

-wouldn’t buy these for DSO hunting.
-What they do, better than almost anything,
+aperture mean you wouldn’t buy these for DSO hunting.

-is the job Patrick Moore might have advised 7x50s for – sweeping dark, star
+advised 7x50s for – sweeping dark, star filled skies.
+For that, they are

-filled skies.
-For that, they are unbeatable - perhaps the richest field binos
+unbeatable - perhaps the richest field binos of all.

 But are they worth the money?
 That